kefahmomani/reading-note/README.md

 # iam kefah jamil i have,graduated from arabic college with diploma degree in tourism and hotel management .
 I worked as a salesman for the last 6 years in my life, now iam very intrected to learn softwar devloper to improve my technical skills.
 =======
-# iam kefah jamil i have,graduated from arabic college with diploma degree in tourism and hotel management
-# I worked as a salesman for the last 6 years in my life, now iam very intrected to learn softwar devloper to improve my technical skills.

 CLASS  | TOPIC